On Regret Bounds of Thompson Sampling for Bayesian Optimization: Regret Analysis

 for which we leverage Lemma~5.1 of \citep{takeno2025-regret} shown in Lemma~\ref{lem:sumGauss_lower}.
 Obviously, under these events, GP-TS suffers from $T / 2$ regret by querying the suboptimal arm $\*x^{(1)}$ for $T / 2$ times.

+\paragraph{Extendability of Theorem~\ref{theo:TS_HP_LB}.} Extending Theorem~\ref{theo:TS_HP_LB} to arbitrary algorithms is difficult.
+On the other hand, we expect similar results to hold for algorithms without tuning parameters that promote exploration, such as the confidence width parameter in GP-UCB.
+Indeed, the proof of Theorem~\ref{theo:TS_HP_LB} is inspired by Theorem 4.6 in \citep{takeno2025-regret}, which analyzes the regret lower bound of GP-UCB with a fixed (non-increasing) confidence width parameter.
+Therefore, we conjecture that, without some tuning parameter or modification of the algorithm to promote exploration, the BO algorithms cannot achieve $O(\log (1 / \delta))$ cumulative regret upper bound in general, though solving it rigorously still remains open.

 \paragraph{Contradictions from the existing study.} \citet{bayrooti2025reinforcement,bayrooti2025noregret} (for example, Remark 4 of \citep{bayrooti2025noregret}) have reported the $O\bigl(\sqrt{T \gamma_T} \log(T / \delta)\bigr)$ regret upper bound that appears to contradict Theorem~\ref{theo:TS_HP_LB}.
 Their analysis in the Bayesian setting closely follows the proof technique of \citep{Chowdhury2017-on}, originally developed for the frequentist setting.
 We conjecture that this transfer may not be fully justified, as the randomness of $f$ could affect the validity of the argument.
-In particular, Eq.~(11) in \citep{bayrooti2025reinforcement} and Eq.~(18) in \citep{bayrooti2025noregret} may fail to hold in general, since the quantities $\cS_{h, k}$ and $b_{h, k}$ defined therein are random.
-On the other hand, we consider this issue relatively minor, as we expect it can be addressed by suitable modifications to the analysis and the algorithm, such as variance inflation, as in \citep{Chowdhury2017-on}.
+In particular, Eq.~(11) in \citep{bayrooti2025reinforcement} and Eq.~(18) in \citep{bayrooti2025noregret} may fail to hold in general.
+This is because, following the definitions in \citep{bayrooti2025noregret}, the realization $\xi_{k-1}(\*s_{h, k}, \*b_{h, k})$ is not necessarily smaller than the conditional expectation $\EE\sbr{\xi_{k-1}(\*s_{h, k}, \*a_{h, k}) \mid \*a_{h, k} \notin \cS_{h, k}}$ since the saturated set $\cS_{h, k}$ and $\*b_{h, k} = \argmin_{\*a \in \cA \backslash \cS_{h, k}} \xi_{k-1}(\*s_{h, k}, \*a)$ are random.
+On the other hand, we believe this issue can be addressed through suitable modifications to the analysis and the algorithm, such as variance inflation, as in \citep{Chowdhury2017-on}, at least for our problem setup, though it remains necessary to verify whether the proof technique of \citep{Chowdhury2017-on} extends consistently for the problem setup in \citep{bayrooti2025noregret,bayrooti2025reinforcement}.